Guy Gilbert: Biography

 Guy Gilbert is thought to be a mentor of and a father figure for Prince Laurent of Belgium.
-In 2003, he married Laurent and Claire Coombs at the St. Michael and St. Gudula Cathedral in Brussels.
+In 2003, he married Laurent and Claire Coombs at the Cathedral of St. Michael and St. Gudula in Brussels.
 In 2011, he took part in the First Communion of their daughter Princess Louise.

 A regular radio correspondent with Radio Notre-Dame, a frequent interviewee on television, a journalist with La Croix, and a prolific author, Guy Gilbert's appearance—his greying hair is long and flowing and he is usually seen in a battered leather jacket— and language are unorthodox.
 Former President Jacques Chirac made him a chevalier of the Légion d'Honneur.
 He received the award from Abbé Pierre.

 On 12 December 2015 Gilbert officiated the Catholic marriage between Belgian singer Paul Van Haver, known as Stromae, and his wife Coralie Barbier in Martin's Patershof, a former church in Mechelen.